Azure-Samples/aci-extract-load-transform-sample/README.md

 ## Deploy Azure components

-By these steps, you can deploy the demo to your Azure portal.
+The steps below will deploy the required components to your Azure subscription.

 1. Click this button to navigate to the Azure portal deployment page.